 The GP must maintain an active dialogue with existing limited partners to ensure that they are kept up-to-date with the fund’s performance.
 They must also be able to answer questions from potential investors and provide them with a detailed overview of the team and portfolio companies.
 Additionally, GPs must be able to build trust with potential limited partners so that they feel comfortable investing in the fund.

 By consistently communicating and providing transparent data on performance metrics, GPs help create an atmosphere of trust between them and their LPs, which is essential for a successful venture capital firm.
-This helps foster a closer relationship between GPs and LPs as well as ensure that all parties are satisfied with their investments and understand what is happening within the fund’s portfolio.
+This helps foster a closer relationship between the GP and LP as well as ensure that all parties are satisfied with their investments and understand what is happening within the fund’s portfolio.

 Part of the general partner (GP’s) job is to manage the day to day operations of the fund.